Sanmina (NASDAQ:SANM) Issues Q1 2022 Earnings Guidance

-Sanmina (NASDAQ:SANM) updated its first quarter 2022 earnings guidance on Monday.
+Sanmina (NASDAQ:SANM) issued an update on its first quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.900-$1.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.010.
 The company issued revenue guidance of $1.60 billion-$1.70 billion, compared to the consensus revenue estimate of $1.76 billion.

-Several brokerages have issued reports on SANM.
-Zacks Investment Research downgraded Sanmina from a hold rating to a strong sell rating in a report on Friday, November 12th.
-Bank of America downgraded Sanmina from a neutral rating to an underperform rating and lowered their price target for the stock from $46.00 to $38.00 in a report on Tuesday, November 9th.
+Sanmina (NASDAQ:SANM) last issued its quarterly earnings data on Sunday, November 7th.
+The electronics maker reported $0.95 earnings per share for the quarter, missing the consensus estimate of $0.99 by ($0.04).
+The company had revenue of $1.64 billion for the quarter, compared to analysts’ expectations of $1.70 billion.
+Sanmina had a return on equity of 13.04% and a net margin of 3.98%.
+The firm’s quarterly revenue was down 12.1% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $1.04 EPS.
+As a group, sell-side analysts expect that Sanmina will post 3.86 EPS for the current fiscal year.

-In other news, SVP Brent Billinger sold 1,260 shares of the company’s stock in a transaction dated Monday, November 15th.
-The stock was sold at an average price of $40.61, for a total transaction of $51,168.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-3.30% of the stock is owned by corporate insiders.
+In other news, SVP Brent Billinger sold 1,260 shares of the company’s stock in a transaction on Monday, November 15th.
+The shares were sold at an average price of $40.61, for a total transaction of $51,168.60.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Insiders own 3.30% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of SANM.
-Janus Henderson Group PLC acquired a new position in Sanmina during the third quarter valued at approximately $253,000.
-Royal Bank of Canada raised its stake in Sanmina by 20.1% in the third quarter.
-Royal Bank of Canada now owns 13,706 shares of the electronics maker’s stock valued at $528,000 after buying an additional 2,294 shares during the period.
-UBS Group AG raised its stake in Sanmina by 1,708.1% in the third quarter.
-UBS Group AG now owns 71,782 shares of the electronics maker’s stock valued at $2,767,000 after buying an additional 67,812 shares during the period.
-Finally, Morgan Stanley raised its stake in Sanmina by 36.8% in the second quarter.
-Morgan Stanley now owns 591,728 shares of the electronics maker’s stock valued at $23,053,000 after buying an additional 159,047 shares during the period.
-95.82% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Morgan Stanley lifted its holdings in Sanmina by 36.8% in the 2nd quarter.
+Morgan Stanley now owns 591,728 shares of the electronics maker’s stock valued at $23,053,000 after purchasing an additional 159,047 shares in the last quarter.
+UBS Group AG lifted its holdings in Sanmina by 1,708.1% in the 3rd quarter.
+UBS Group AG now owns 71,782 shares of the electronics maker’s stock valued at $2,767,000 after purchasing an additional 67,812 shares in the last quarter.
+Janus Henderson Group PLC purchased a new position in Sanmina in the 3rd quarter valued at about $253,000.
+Finally, Royal Bank of Canada increased its stake in shares of Sanmina by 20.1% during the 3rd quarter.
+Royal Bank of Canada now owns 13,706 shares of the electronics maker’s stock valued at $528,000 after acquiring an additional 2,294 shares during the last quarter.
+Institutional investors and hedge funds own 95.82% of the company’s stock.

 Sanmina Corp. engages in the provision of integrated manufacturing solutions, components, products and repair, logistics and after-market services.
 It operates through the following segments: Integrated Manufacturing Solutions (IMS) and Components, Products and Services (CPS).
 The IMS segment consists of printed circuit board assembly and test, final system assembly and test and direct-order-fulfillment.